The Geopolitical Landscape of the Mauryan Empire and the Indian Ocean

 Hull Construction and Materials

 The ships also featured a distinctive design innovation: a keel projection that improved stability and reduced leeway when sailing against the wind.
 This technological detail, recorded in the Arthashastra, gave Mauryan warships a tactical advantage in naval engagements.
 They could maneuver more predictably and hold their position during boarding actions, which remained the decisive form of naval combat until the introduction of cannon.
-The combination of robust materials and intelligent design made Mauryan vessels some of the most advanced in the ancient world, comparable to the best ships of the Hellenistic navies.
+The combination of robust materials and intelligent design made Mauryan vessels among the most advanced in the ancient world, comparable to the best ships of the Hellenistic navies.

 Propulsion and Navigation Systems